 Focuses on acquiring skills in performing scientific literature reviews and writing in APA style.
 Prepares students for internships and entering graduate programs.
 Also provides an introduction to employment options within the student's prospective field.
-Offered fall semester.

 PSY 223 Psychology of Learning (same as EDU 223)